Aravidroid/KaliPyReconTool/README.md

-# KaliPyReconMate
+# KaliPyReconTool
 **Kali Linux + Python hybrid recon and vulnerability scanning toolkit**

-KaliPyReconMate is an automation framework that combines popular Kali Linux reconnaissance tools with custom Python vulnerability checks.
+KaliPyReconTool is an automation framework that combines popular Kali Linux reconnaissance tools with custom Python vulnerability checks.
 It streamlines both passive and active scanning into a single workflow and saves results in a timestamped report directory.

 > ⚠ **Legal Disclaimer**
 > This tool is for authorized security testing and educational purposes only.